Employment Opportunities

 Responsibilities

 The Executive Assistant to the Senior Pastor will handle a wide range of administrative tasks.
 This person must be exceedingly well-organized, flexible, and enjoy the administrative challenges of supporting a high level, executive-minded leader.
 They must be technologically savvy, with the ability to effectively communicate through multiple electronic platforms, as well as in person, and over the phone.
 The Executive Assistant to the Senior Pastor must have the ability to interact with all levels of internal staff, congregants, visitors, and external church relationships in a fast-paced environment and remain flexible, proactive, resourceful, and efficient with a high level of professionalism and spiritual maturity.
+The responsibilities of the Executive Assistant to the Senior Pastor shall include but is not limited to:

 • Maintain the Senior Pastor’s calendar, creating and managing appointments, meetings, and phone call appointments, including meetings with congregation, staff, ministry contacts, boards, and ministry teams, keeping all appropriate parties informed in advance.